-Through constructed imagery, Brown explores how masculinity is not only performed but also consumed—questioning who authors these stories, who profits from them, and what is silenced in their repetition.
+Through constructed imagery, Brown examines how masculinity is both performed and consumed—asking who authors these narratives, who benefits from them, and what gets silenced in their repetition.

 jesse.ryan.brown.01@gmail.com